js302/ReStore/docs/configuration.md

 - **Global Default Storage**: Set the default storage type for all backups
 - **Watch Directories**: Add/remove folders to monitor with individual storage selection per path
 - **Backup Configuration**: Type (Full/Incremental/Differential), interval, size limits

+Behavior note:
+`Full`: backs up all selected files.
+`Incremental`: backs up files that changed since the last recorded version of those files.
+`Differential`: backs up whole files that changed since the last full backup for that watched directory.

+The repository also contains an experimental `DiffManager` prototype for binary diff generation, but it is not wired into the production backup flow.

 - **Encryption**: Enable/disable AES-256-GCM encryption with password protection for all backups
 - **System Backup**: Enable/disable system state backups with separate storage selection for programs, environment variables, and settings
 - **Retention**: Configure how many backups to keep and max backup age